 Thoroughly monitoring your competitors is a crucial step in your product intelligence implementation strategy.

 Product keyword tracking improves product visibility and uncovers which keywords your competitors are ranking high with.

 Keyword tracking can be used to monitor how high your products are ranking and which keywords are driving buyers to your product.

 Use keywords in your product descriptions, ad campaigns, social media posts, blog posts, and landing pages to get more eyes on your product.

 And that’s a wrap on product intelligence.
 We hope this guide is just what your product team needed to read to boost your products to the next level.

 Need help with your product growth?
-Userpilot would be happy to support you.
-Click on the banner below to get started.
+Get a Userpilot demo to get started!

 Axelle Dervaux is a digital marketing expert with a focus on B2B marketing for SaaS companies.
 She is the Marketing Manager at clicdata.com, a cloud-based business intelligence, and data management platform.

 Her marketing experience covers fields like SEO and SEA, social media, lead nurturing, customer retention, and product marketing.
 You can connect with her on LinkedIn.